 7. DISTED College

 Located within the UNESCO World Heritage City of Georgetown in Penang, DISTED College provides a vibrant environment for living and learning.
-The College has received a 5-star rating from the Malaysian Quality Evaluation System for Private Colleges (MyQuest) 2014/15, excelling particularly in the areas of Social Science, Business and Law.
-DISTED has also produced ACCA students with scores that surpass the global passing rate.
+Awarded a 5-star rating from the 2016/2017 Malaysian Quality Evaluation System particularly in the areas of Social Science, Business and Law, DISTED has also produced ACCA students with scores that surpass the global passing rate.

 8. Taylor’s College

 Taylor’s College is one of the pioneering pre-university education providers in Malaysia.
 Since its inception in 1969, it has produced more than 70,000 graduates, placing over 1,000 students every year in universities that rank among the top 200 in the world.
 The College has been recognised for providing the best student learning experience in the country by the QS Stars Rated for Excellence & University Ranking 2018/19 by Region.
-It has recently been expanding its range of course offerings, among which include the CAT professional accounting programme and the ACCA qualification.
+It has recently been expanding its range of course offerings, among which include the ACCA Foundation in Accountancy (ACCA FIA) programme.

 10. Seri Stamford College